luyadev/luya/README.md

 + ✓ beta8 release (August 2016) - Last NEW features will be implemented (cms permissions).
 + ✓ rc1 release (October 2016) - Merge admin and frontend modules into each other.
 Add luya vendor namespace prefix to all modules.
 + ✓ rc2 release (November 2016) - Bug fixes, PHP Doc and Guide improvements, basic features implementation.
++ rc3 release (March 2017) - Large API breaks and new features, therfore rc3 in order to get latest bugs reported.
-+ version 1.0.0 (February 2017) - First stable release of LUYA.
++ version 1.0.0 (April 2017) - First stable release of LUYA.

 #### Unit Test